by Nebula Haze

-The trichomes you're trying to see look like little mushrooms.
-You'll also see tiny, clear hair-like trichomes without the mushroom head - these aren't important to potency so you can ignore them.
-You are only interested in the trichomes that have a little ball on top.
+The trichomes you’re trying to see look like little mushrooms.
+You may also see tiny, clear hair-like trichomes without the mushroom head but these don’t affect potency so you can ignore them.
+You are interested in the trichomes that have a little ball on top.
 This is where a lot of the THC and other good stuff in cannabis is located.
-Since these are what contribute the most to bud potency, being able to tell when they've reached their highest levels of THC will help you be able to choose the exact right time to harvest.
+Since these trichomes are what contribute the most to bud potency, being able to tell when they’ve reached their highest levels of THC will help you be able to choose the exact right time to harvest your marijuana.

 If you put the loupe right up to your buds, you’ll get a better view of the trichomes, letting you better determine their color and shape.